benc-uk/kube-workshop/07-improvements/readme.md

 ## 🔐 Secrets

 Remember how we had the MongoDB password visible in plain text in two of our deployment YAML manifests?
-Now is the time to address that, we can create a Kubernetes _Secret_, which is a configuration resource which can be used to store sensitive information.
+Blergh! 🤢 Now is the time to address that, we can create a Kubernetes _Secret_, which is a configuration resource which can be used to store sensitive information.

 _Secrets_ can be created using a YAML file just like every resource in Kubernetes, but instead we'll used the `kubectl create` command to imperatively create the resource from the command line, as follows: